The one where I met Josh, this colorful American backpacker.

 KURWA!!
 A polish curse.
 No matter who you are you’ll understand when you hear someone scream it.

-5. How you learnt to overcome challenges while backpacking
+5. How did you learn to overcome challenges while backpacking

 Something will go wrong when you’re backpacking, it’s a fact of life.
 If you’re like me, your wallet will be stolen twice, your laptop will fall to pieces when you’re in the middle of Russia and don’t even know how to say “spasibo”, you’ll walk around the Top End of Australia with no shoes and literally a single penny in your bank account, you’ll get lost at the Thai/Cambodian border, your tuktuk will get stuck in mud on the side of the road when your driver gets too drunk and drives on an unpaved road with no electricity at night, but you’ll survive.